blanza/race_multistate/README.md

    Population in 2010 and 2020; average death counts in the period

+2) input_ilt.txt - population and death counts by age and race - in non-proprietary format (TXT)

-2) input_mslt.dta - file combining transition and mortality rates
+3) input_mslt.dta - file combining transition and mortality rates

+4)

 # Baseline data